zahrag/BIOSCAN-1M/README.md

 ###### <h3> Preprocessing
-In order to enhance efficiency in terms of time and computational resources for conducting experiments on the BIOSCAN dataset's RGB images, we implemented an offline preprocessing step composed of two main module:
+In order to enhance efficiency in terms of time and computational resources for conducting experiments on the BIOSCAN dataset's RGB images, we implemented an offline preprocessing step composed of two main modules:
 - Resize tool
 - Crop tool